cyberd: Computing the knowledge from web3

 For any given CID it is possible to prove the relevance

 Using this type of proof any two IBC compatible consensus computers can proof the relevance to each other so that domain-specific relevance machines can flourish.
-Thanks to inter-blockchain communication protocol you basically can either launch your own domain-specific search engine by forking cyberd which is focused on the common public knowledge, or plug cyberd as a module in existing chain, e.g. Cosmos Hub.
+Thanks to inter-blockchain communication protocol you basically can launch your own domain-specific search engine either private or public by forking cyberd which is focused on the common public knowledge.
 So in our search architecture, domain-specific relevance machine can learn from common knowledge.
+We are going to work on IBC during

 In our relevance for commons